renebarto/baremetal/doc/tutorials/18-writing-unit-tests.md

   Expected not equal to: y
   Which is: 1

-../code/applications/demo/src/main.cpp:98 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: q
+../code/applications/demo/src/main.cpp:97 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: q
-  Actual: 0x000000000029CC54
+  Actual: 0x000000000029E50C
   Expected: nullptr
   Which is: null

-../code/applications/demo/src/main.cpp:99 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: q
-  Actual: 0x000000000029CC54
-  Expected: nullptr
-  Which is: null

-../code/applications/demo/src/main.cpp:100 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: p
+../code/applications/demo/src/main.cpp:98 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: p
   Actual: null
   Expected not equal to: nullptr
   Which is: null

-../code/applications/demo/src/main.cpp:101 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: p
-  Actual: null
-  Expected not equal to: nullptr
-  Which is: null

-../code/applications/demo/src/main.cpp:108 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: s2
+../code/applications/demo/src/main.cpp:104 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: s2
   Actual: B
   Expected: s1
   Which is: A

-../code/applications/demo/src/main.cpp:109 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: s2
+../code/applications/demo/src/main.cpp:107 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: s3
   Actual: B
-  Expected: s1
-  Which is: A

-../code/applications/demo/src/main.cpp:114 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: s3
-  Actual: B
   Expected not equal to: s2
   Which is: B

-../code/applications/demo/src/main.cpp:115 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: s3
+../code/applications/demo/src/main.cpp:108 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: s2
   Actual: B
-  Expected not equal to: s2
-  Which is: B

-../code/applications/demo/src/main.cpp:116 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: s2
-  Actual: B
   Expected: s1
   Which is: A

-../code/applications/demo/src/main.cpp:117 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: s2
+../code/applications/demo/src/main.cpp:111 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: s3
   Actual: B
-  Expected: s1
-  Which is: A

-../code/applications/demo/src/main.cpp:122 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: s3
-  Actual: B
   Expected not equal to: s2
   Which is: B

-../code/applications/demo/src/main.cpp:123 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: s3
-  Actual: B
-  Expected not equal to: s2
-  Which is: B

-../code/applications/demo/src/main.cpp:126 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: s4
+../code/applications/demo/src/main.cpp:113 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: s4
   Actual: b
   Expected not equal to: s2
   Which is: B

-../code/applications/demo/src/main.cpp:127 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: s4
-  Actual: b
-  Expected not equal to: s2
-  Which is: B

-../code/applications/demo/src/main.cpp:136 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: u
+../code/applications/demo/src/main.cpp:122 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: u
   Actual: B
   Expected: t
   Which is: A

-../code/applications/demo/src/main.cpp:137 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: u
+../code/applications/demo/src/main.cpp:124 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: uC
   Actual: B
   Expected: t
   Which is: A

-../code/applications/demo/src/main.cpp:140 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: u
-  Actual: B
-  Expected: t
-  Which is: A

-../code/applications/demo/src/main.cpp:141 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: uC
-  Actual: B
-  Expected: t
-  Which is: A

-../code/applications/demo/src/main.cpp:144 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: w
+../code/applications/demo/src/main.cpp:126 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: wC
   Actual: b
   Expected: t
   Which is: A

-../code/applications/demo/src/main.cpp:145 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: wC
+../code/applications/demo/src/main.cpp:127 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: wC
   Actual: b
-  Expected: t
-  Which is: A

-../code/applications/demo/src/main.cpp:146 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: w
-  Actual: b
   Expected: uC
   Which is: B

-../code/applications/demo/src/main.cpp:147 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: wC
-  Actual: b
-  Expected: uC
-  Which is: B

-../code/applications/demo/src/main.cpp:150 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: v
+../code/applications/demo/src/main.cpp:129 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: v
   Actual: B
   Expected not equal to: u
   Which is: B

-../code/applications/demo/src/main.cpp:151 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: v
+../code/applications/demo/src/main.cpp:131 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: vC
   Actual: B
-  Expected not equal to: u
-  Which is: B

-../code/applications/demo/src/main.cpp:154 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: v
-  Actual: B
   Expected not equal to: uC
   Which is: B

-../code/applications/demo/src/main.cpp:155 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: vC
+../code/applications/demo/src/main.cpp:134 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: u
   Actual: B
-  Expected not equal to: uC
-  Which is: B

-../code/applications/demo/src/main.cpp:160 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: u
-  Actual: B
   Expected: t
   Which is: A

-../code/applications/demo/src/main.cpp:161 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: u
+../code/applications/demo/src/main.cpp:136 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: uC
   Actual: B
   Expected: t
   Which is: A

-../code/applications/demo/src/main.cpp:164 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: u
-  Actual: B
-  Expected: t
-  Which is: A

-../code/applications/demo/src/main.cpp:165 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: uC
-  Actual: B
-  Expected: t
-  Which is: A

-../code/applications/demo/src/main.cpp:168 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: w
+../code/applications/demo/src/main.cpp:138 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: wC
   Actual: b
   Expected: t
   Which is: A

-../code/applications/demo/src/main.cpp:169 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: wC
-  Actual: b
-  Expected: t
-  Which is: A

-../code/applications/demo/src/main.cpp:174 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: v
+../code/applications/demo/src/main.cpp:141 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: v
   Actual: B
   Expected not equal to: u
   Which is: B

-../code/applications/demo/src/main.cpp:175 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: v
+../code/applications/demo/src/main.cpp:143 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: vC
   Actual: B
-  Expected not equal to: u
-  Which is: B

-../code/applications/demo/src/main.cpp:178 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: v
-  Actual: B
   Expected not equal to: uC
   Which is: B

-../code/applications/demo/src/main.cpp:179 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: vC
-  Actual: B
-  Expected not equal to: uC
-  Which is: B

-../code/applications/demo/src/main.cpp:182 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: w
+../code/applications/demo/src/main.cpp:145 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: wC
   Actual: b
   Expected not equal to: uC
   Which is: B

-../code/applications/demo/src/main.cpp:183 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: wC
-  Actual: b
-  Expected not equal to: uC
-  Which is: B

-../code/applications/demo/src/main.cpp:187 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: b
+../code/applications/demo/src/main.cpp:149 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: b
   Actual: 0.12200000000000
   Expected: a
   Which is: 0.12300000000000

-../code/applications/demo/src/main.cpp:188 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: b
-  Actual: 0.12200000000000
-  Expected: a
-  Which is: 0.12300000000000

-../code/applications/demo/src/main.cpp:189 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: b
-  Actual: 0.12200000000000
-  Expected: a
-  Which is: 0.12300000000000
-  Tolerance: 0.0001
-  (+/-) 0.10000000000000
-../code/applications/demo/src/main.cpp:190 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: b
+../code/applications/demo/src/main.cpp:150 : Failure in DefaultSuite::DefaultFixture::MyTest: Value of: b
   Actual: 0.12200000000000
   Expected: a
   Which is: 0.12300000000000